How to increase your emails' opening rate?

 Email marketing is a fascinating world.
 We thought you might ask, so we are delivering to you all of our top 12 tips to increase your emails opening rate.
 The last tip may seem simple but it’s the most important of all.
 Emailing is here to stay and we are still learning methods on how to write the perfect email to captivate your subscribers’ attention.

-If you haven’t already, check out this article that explains email marketing in detail [link to what is email marketing article], it will put the basics in place before reading our best tips to increase your opening rate.
+If you haven’t already, check out this article that explains email marketing in detail, it will put the basics in place before reading our best tips to increase your opening rate.
 We precisely explained why it’s an important part of your business marketing strategy and why it shouldn’t be forgotten.
 We also gave you a few tips to get started.
 Now more than writing a good email, we want the email users to open it first.
 Here are our best tips to increase your emails opening rate.
 Are you ready?
 Let’s do it.

 If you don't know what email marketing is, we invite you to start by reading our article: What is email marketing? and Which Affiliate Products Make Money In Emailing?